Quick Reference

 Noteworthy:

-Part of the Mrs. Henry Everett estate donated to the Pasadena Art Museum.
+Mrs. Henry Everett left this painting to the Pasadena Art Museum which no longer exist.

 Related Links